gpstar81/GPStar-proton-pack/WAND.md

 *NPN Bipolar Transistor.
 Reference Pack page for more info.

 For the SLO-BLO and Front-Left LED which share on 1 pin from the Nano.
 The spec sheet for the nano states a max 40mA draw on a pin.
 With 2 LEDs it is at that threshold.
-I have been running this setup for a month now and have not blown out the pin.
+I have been testing this setup extensively and have not blown out the pin.
 I prefer this solution as it requires less space than using a transistor method.

 | SLO-BLO → D1         |    |       |    | Nano Pin     | Hasbro Ref | Notes |
 |----------------------|----|-------|----|--------------|----|-------------------------------------|